gocardless/sample-legacy-django-app/README.md

 Set up `localtunnel` to test out Webhooks.
 The `localtunnel` package should be installed as a dependency to the project.
-Note, however, that the port number is the same as the port that `rails server` is running on.
+Note, however, that the port number is the same as the port that `python manage.py runserver` is running on, which is 8000.
 ```sh
 (env)$ localtunnel-beta 8000
 => Port 8000 is now publicly accessible from http://5bebd69e5222.v2.localtunnel.com ...